ideapark/kedu/addon/monlog.md

 hand, is critical for diving in and understanding what is actually happening, possibly across many machines, to cause such anomalous behavior.

+- What does it mean when talking about computer system monitoring

+## Alerting

+Knowing when things are going wrong is usually the most important thing that you want monitoring for.
+You want the monitoring system to call in a human to take a look.

+## Debugging

+Now that you have called in a human, they need to investigate to determine the root cause and ultimately resolve whatever the issue is.

+## Trending

+Alerting and debugging usually happen on time scales on the order of minutes to hours.
+While less urgent, the ability to see how your systems are being used and changing over time is also useful.
+Trending can feed into design decisions and processes such as capacity planning.

+## Plumbing

+When all you have is a hammer, everything starts to look like a nail.
+At the end of the day all monitoring systems are data processing pipelines.
+Sometimes it is more convenient to appropriate part of your monitoring system for another purpose, rather than building a bespoke solution.
+This is not strictly monitoring, but it is common in practice.